 Zoolights will open November 27, 2020, and run through January 3, 2021.
 The park will be closed on Christmas Eve and Christmas Day.
 Hours are 4:30 to 10 p.m. nightly.

 Admission to Zoolights costs $11 Monday through Thursday (or $5.50 for members) and $14 Friday through Saturday (or $7 for members), with special discounts for BECU members.
 Kids 2 years old and under get in free.
 Tickets must be purchased online in advance in 2020.
 No cash will be accepted in the park.

 Parking and Crowds

-There is ample and free parking inside Point Defiance.
-The zoo has its own parking lot and you will pass additional parking on your way there.
-If you come early in the season, you'll likely be able to park right near the zoo entrance.
-However, some nights can be very crowded and the lots can and do fill up.
-If the zoo lots are filled, you'll be directed to auxiliary parking at Owen Beach, Fort Nisqually or others.
-There are shuttles to take you between auxiliary lots and the zoo entrance that run frequently all evening.
+There is ample free parking available in Point Defiance.
+The zoo has its own free lot and if you get there early enough (and early enough in the season), you may even be able to snag a spot right next to the entrance.
+However, some nights can be extremely crowded, especially the weekend before Christmas.
+If the zoo lots are full, you'll be directed to auxiliary parking at Owen Beach, Fort Nisqually, or others.
+There are frequently running shuttles that travel between the auxiliary lots and the zoo entrance.

 Don't count on post-Christmas crowds to dwindle, either.
 The final days of December can be just as busy as any.